Dining

 South Tyrolean specialities and Mediterranean gourmet dishes are served up as part of the Tyrol gourmet board.
 Jasmin, our pàtissier, conjures up sweet temptations based on Grandma’s recipes for the cake buffet in the afternoon and the dessert every evening.

-The Tyrol gourmet board – healthy, good and all-inclusive round the clock!
+The all-inclusive gourmet full board – healthy, good and all-inclusive round the clock!

 • “Healthy & Good” breakfast buffet from 7.30–11.00 a.m. with healthy and organic products, a tea and juice bar, fresh egg dishes from the open kitchen, homemade jams, fresh rolls and croissants …